 The 120-volt electrical system provides power to operate the air conditioner, converter, and 120-volt receptacles for portable appliances.
 The power is carded through the 120-volt city power flexible cord to the 120-volt distribution panel, and then is distributed to each appliance or receptacle.
-Exterior 120-volt outlets are located on the curbside exterior shell towards the rear of the trailer.
+Exterior outlets for 120-volts are located on the curbside exterior wall between the wheels and above the wheel well.